Housing in Kyoto

-For reasons of COVID safety, in Autumn Quarter and Spring Quarter 2022/23 rather than living in home stays, all students on the Stanford in Kyoto program will live in private apartments.
+All students on the Stanford in Kyoto program live in private apartments.

-Compared to a home stay experience, students will have a different set of challenges and opportunities.
-Much like a local university student, they will be responsible for managing the practicalities of daily life such as organizing their own meals, doing the cleaning, laundry, recycling, and some of the general admin that comes with living in their own place.
-The experience is also distinct from living in a student dorm where live-in help is quickly on hand at all hours; students living in private apartments are challenged to develop the problem-solving skills necessary for living independently - and doing so using Japanese!
+Just like a local university student, Stanford in Kyoto students are responsible for managing the practicalities of their own daily lives such as organizing their meals, doing the cleaning, laundry, recycling, and some of the general admin that comes with living in your own place.
+The experience is distinct from living in a student dorm where live-in help is quickly on hand at all hours; students living in private apartments are challenged to develop the problem-solving skills necessary for living independently - and doing so using Japanese!

-Besides daily practicalities, outside of school hours students in private apartments have more scope to set their own schedule; however this also means that they must also have the discipline to make sure that their schedule supports their academic goals and other responsibilities.
-Students in private apartments must be especially proactive in making and maintaining connections with local friends from Doshisha and elsewhere.
-Students have a great opportunity to (and responsibility for) defining their own experience in Kyoto whilst gaining all the personal confidence that goes with knowing they can operate on their own - and in a different country and culture.
+Outside of school hours, students in private apartments have a great deal of scope for setting their own schedule.
+However, this also means that they must have the discipline to make sure that their schedule supports their academic goals and other responsibilities appropriately.
+Students in private apartments are encouraged to be especially proactive in making and maintaining connections with local friends from Doshisha University and elsewhere.

 Students in private housing will have their basic living costs covered by the program:

-- Meals: Students will receive a stipend to cover three meals a day (¥2,400/day).
+- Meals: Students will receive a stipend to cover three meals a day (¥3,000/day).

 - Commuting: Most private apartments will require a 30-60 minute commute (considered short by Japanese standards) to the Stanford Japan Center by public transportation.
 Commuting costs are covered by the program.